Close

 DIVIDEND

-In view of the loss incurred and tight liquidity position of the company, the Directors did not recommend any dividend for the financial year under review.
+In view of the loss incurred and fight liquidity position of the company, the Directors did not recommend any dividend for the financial year under review.

 TRANSFER TO RESERVES